yuri/ngcourse/handout/15-authentication.md

 Also, update your `app/sections/task-add/task-add-controller.js` and `app/sections/task-edit/task-edit-controller.js` to use 'addTask' and updateTask' in case your prior service signatures were different.

-This is also an example about 'good-cop' _authentication_ on the client-side:
+This is also an example of 'good-cop' _authentication_ on the client-side:

 `makeAuthenticatedMethod(fn)` wraps a server call in a check to make sure the user is authenticated before actually making a secure server call.